kendrickassignment/fashion-competitor-intelligence/README.md

 **A daily Bronze → Silver → Gold data pipeline that turns a competitor's product catalog into pricing and assortment intelligence.**

 > Built as a self-contained simulation of a real competitor-monitoring system: same engineering patterns (layered storage, incremental detection, data quality gates, observability) you'd find on a retail analytics team — running against a live e-commerce catalog as the data source.
+(For Dicoding Belajar Pemrosesan Data Final projects)

 ---